How to Identify Technology Tools That Your Team Will Actually Use

 Other reasons why some companies don’t buy is that they do not have a strong enough software team to successfully build custom software.
 In that case, they buy the software now and hold off on building a more personalized software until they have a strong enough team.

-Also keep in mind that building custom software takes a lot of time.
+Also, keep in mind that building custom software whether that’s a simple app or a book writing software takes a lot of time.
 If your company doesn’t have the time to build one, you should go with the buy option.

 In addition to choosing the right technology that will help you execute your marketing strategy, you need to ensure your team will receive proper training to use the software correctly.
 This is made clear by Clay Stobaugh, Wiley’s executive Vice President CMO.
 He says that the challenge is not necessarily getting the right tools to the right people but making sure you have a training foundation so that your marketing folks can use the tools.
 That then helps build their careers as well as improve the company’s business performance.